 SELECT * FROM t WHERE JSON_VALUE(j_doc, '$.name' RETURNING CHAR) = 'Devin';

-OceanBase uses
+OceanBase Database uses the

-SET @@collation_server = 'utf8mb4_bin'; SET @@collation_connection = 'utf8mb4_bin';
+SET @@collation_server = 'utf8mb4_bin'; SET @@collation_connection='utf8mb4_bin';